nicdard/fusion-function-generator/README.md

 > python3 setup.py bdist_wheel

 Use the following command to install the package locally (add `-e` to enable hot reloading):
-> python3 -m pip3 install .
+> python3 -m pip install .

 ## Setup and using yinyang